- Republicans gear up to choose 2024 presidential candidate

 - Likely frontrunners have opposed gay, trans equality

 - Culture war brings heated debate on LGBTQ+ issues

-President Joe Biden has been hailed as a champion of the LGBTQ+ community - from signing an act into law that provides federal protections for same-sex marriage, to issuing executive orders to prevent anti-LGBTQ+ discrimination and protect trans youth.
+Incumbent President Joe Biden has been hailed as a champion of the LGBTQ+ community - from signing a law to protect same-sex marriage rights to issuing executive orders to prevent anti-LGBTQ+ discrimination and protect trans youth.

-Biden has said he plans to stand for re-election, though he has not yet made a definitive announcement.
-He is likely to face a stiff challenge from Republicans, who have often sought to curb LGBTQ+ rights in a resurgent culture war over the issue.
+Democrat Biden has said he plans to stand for re-election, though he has not yet made a definitive announcement.

 Here are the details on where both Trump and DeSantis stand on LGBTQ+ issues: